gais muehlbach herbst

 Rio Molino di Gais

-Near Rio Molino, one of the most remote holiday villages in the Valli di Tures and Aurina valleys, is the highest sweat bath in the region
+Near Rio Molino, one of the most remote holiday villages of the area, the region’s highest traditional farmhouse spa was once located

-The small Valle di Rio Molino branches off at Gais village and is home to only a few people.
-For a long time, Gais determined church life: The people of Rio Molino (Mühlbach) had to go there, on foot of course, for church services and were also buried there.
-Only in the last century a road was built.
-Today, the idyllic village lies on the sunny slope above the Brunico valley basin.
+Near the village of Gais, the small Valle di Rio Molino or Mühlbachtal branches off, home to only a handful of people.
+For a long time, Gais determined the religious life of the people of Rio Molino (Mühlbach): Residents had to travel to Gais - on foot, naturally - for church services and were also buried there.
+It was only in the last century that a road was built, making the village more accessible.
+Today, it is situated on a sunny slope above the Brunico valley basin.

-It is an impressive location, especially the church seems to cling to the hillside.
-The large church dedicated to the Fourteen Auxiliary Saints is considered a pilgrimage church and lies below the village centre with the inn, the presbytery and the primary school.
-The Rio Molino Church Singers, who help to organise the church services, are one of the few lay choirs still in existence today.
+The location is impressive.
+The village church, in particular, seems to cling to the hillside.
+The stately building, dedicated to the Fourteen Holy Helpers, is a pilgrimage church.
+It stands below the village centre, where the inn, the rectory, and the primary school are also located.
+The Rio Molino church singers, who help shape the services, are one of the few remaining lay choirs today.
+The mountain pastures in the Valle di Rio Molino are a worthwhile excursion destination.

 Suggest an edit/correction